-Internal walls Visually inspected from floor level.
-Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
-The internal walls to the property are overlaid in a combination of plaster and plasterboard finishes.
-Floors including sub floors Conference of expressed flagger ways viewally impressed bla Floors including sub floors Surfaces of exposed floors were visually inspected.
-No carpets or floor coverings were lifted.
-The flooring within the property appeared to be of timber construction.
-Fitted floor coverings were noted within which restricted the scope of our inspection.
-Internal icinamy and hitches fittings Duilt in combonda organical sales lines I. (1997) Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
-Kitchen units were visually inspected excluding appliances.
-Internal joinery incorporates timber skirtings and doorways.
-The kitchen facility incorporates fitted units.
 Chimney breasts and fireplaces Visually inspected.
-Omminoy broasts and moplases No testing of the flues or fittings was carried out.
-There are fireplaces within the dining room and living room apartment.
-Both of these appear to vent by way of flues to the gable elevation.
+Chilling breasts and meplaces visually ilispected.
+No testing of the flues or fittings was carried out.
+There are fireplaces within the living room and bedroom 1 apartment.
 All other fireplaces in the property have been blocked over and are no longer in use.
 It is assumed that the chimneys are adequately vented with the chimneys capped.
 Ventilators should be fitted to prevent the build-up of dampness within the chimney flue.
 Internal decorations Visually inspected.
-Internal decorations incorporate paint, paper, tile and panel finishes.
+Internal decorations incorporate paint, paper and tile finishes.
 Cellars None.
 Electricity Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
-The electrical switch gear is located within the hallway.
+The electrical switchgear is located within the entrance vestibule.
 Gas Accessible parts of the system were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
-The gas meter is located externally to the front wall.
+Gas is connected to the mains.

 Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
 Water is assumed to be connected to the mains.
 Water piping, where visible, was run in copper and PVC.
-We would highlight that it is possible in a property of this age to have lead pipework still in use but hidden from view.
+We would highlight that it is possible a property of this age to have lead pipeworks still in use but concealed from view.
 A suitably qualified contractor can provide further advice in this regard.
-The bathroom fittings incorporate a bath, shower cubicle, WC and wash hand basin.

-and wash hand basin.
+The bathroom fittings incorporate a bath with shower, WC and wash hand basin.
+The en suite fittings incorporate a bath, WC and wash hand basin.
+It would appear that the WC within the en suite is connected to the mains via a saniflow device.
+A suitably qualified contractor can provide further advice in this regard.
+Heating and hot water Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
+No tests whatsoever were carried out to the system or appliances.
+Domestic heating is provided by way of a gas fired boiler, wall mounted within the rear porch which vents by way of a flue to the rear wall of the property.
+Drainage Drainage covers etc. were not lifted.
+J. a.n.ago Neither drains nor drainage systems were tested.
+Drainage is assumed to be connected to the main public sewer.
+Fire, smoke and burglar alarms Visually inspected.
+No tests whatsoever were carried out to the system or appliances.
+There was smoke alarms and a burglar alarm present within the property.
+These were not tested.